Converting Strings to Integers in Python

 print(type(age)) # <class 'int'>

 The return type is always a Python int.
 Unlike languages with fixed-width integer types (such as C's int32_t or Java's int), Python integers can be arbitrarily large.
-The official documentation for the int type describes it as having unlimited precision, bounded only by available memory.
+The official documentation describes int as having unlimited precision, bounded only by available memory.
 This means there is no overflow to worry about for large numeric strings — with one important caveat covered in the security section below.

-That quote highlights something easy to miss: int() also accepts bytes and bytearray objects, not just strings.
+That note highlights something easy to miss: int() also accepts bytes and bytearray objects, not just strings.
 The parsing rules are the same.

 What int() Accepts